 Chapter Forty Five IV

-Sometimes, people just have to have it ugly.
+Some people just have to have it ugly.

 Lunch is simple, I don’t want everyone full of carbs and slow thinking.
 There’s stir fried sesame tofu and mixed vegetables, a rich garlic sauce, with enough chili pepper to make everyone pay attention.
 I have coffee and enough oolong tea to keep even Janah satisfied.